 Copies of IDs lack security features Notaries use to check for fraud

 A copy is much easier to tamper with than an official state or federal-issued ID.
 State and federal IDs include security features that help Notaries confirm the ID is genuine when examining it.
-Examples include holograms, raised print or patterns and hidden details that copies lack.
+Examples include holograms, raised prints or patterns, and hidden details that copies lack.

 Also, a photocopy or photo of an ID often only shows one side of the identification document.
 Many IDs include security features on both the front and back.
 If you can’t examine both sides of an ID, you run a much higher risk of being tricked by a dishonest signer.
 This could lead to you facing penalties or lawsuits if the notarized document is used to commit fraud.